mark-cooper/overdrive_metadata/README.txt

 == FEATURES/PROBLEMS:

 Most problems encountered owe to missing values in the Overdrive spreadsheet.
-These are mostly handled defensively but missing values in the spreadsheet may create unhandled exceptions in some cases.
-Have yet to see a Kindle eBook sample - may require tinkering.
+Updated to account for ebook formats.
+Records merges now apply to any number of records (i.e. epub/kindle/pdf records with same content URL = 1 record) Now agency code must be passed in as second argument and headers are assumed to be present.

 == SYNOPSIS:

-# Remove the header of the Overdrive spreadsheet and save it as .xls (not xml)
 require 'overdrive_metadata'

-records = OverdriveMetadata.new('spreadsheets/111111.xls')
+o = OverdriveMetadata.new('spreadsheets/111111.xls', 'JTH')
+# o = OverdriveMetadata.new('spreadsheets/111111.xls', 'JTH', false) # if no header
+records = o.map # this must be called to process the rows

-puts "R: " + records.size.to_s # print number of records generated to console
+puts "Fields read: #{o.count.to_s}" # count of spreadsheet rows puts "R: #{records.size.to_s}" # print number of records generated to console

 w = MARC::Writer.new('generated.mrc')

 records.each do |r|
   begin
     w.write r